arimah/condict/packages/x-sampa/README.md

 # @condict/x-sampa

-The [X-SAMPA][] is a method of encoding phonetic transcriptions, designed to be compatible with the [IPA][].
+The [X-SAMPA][xsampa] is a method of encoding phonetic transcriptions, designed to be compatible with the [IPA][].
 This package provides a function that converts most X-SAMPA text to IPA.

 There are several noteworthy differences between standard X-SAMPA and what this package implements.
 Some extensions from the [Conlang X-SAMPA (CXS)][cxs] variant have been incorporated.
 The following are changes from standard X-SAMPA: